European shares rebound from seven-week lows as techs, Italian banks recover

-LONDON A recovery in tech stocks and fresh optimism over troubled Italians banks lifted European shares from seven-week lows on Tuesday.
+LONDON (Reuters) - A recovery in tech stocks and fresh optimism over troubled Italians banks lifted European shares from seven-week lows on Tuesday.
 Capita (CPI.L) led the gains after offering a reassuring outlook.

 The pan-European STOXX 600 index ended up 0.6 percent, almost fully recovering losses from the previous session.
 Italy's benchmark .FTMIB rose 0.9 percent.